 Online ST Picture Viewer

-Often I need to quickly view an Atari ST piccy on my Mac, and there are plenty of options, but here is a fascinating web-tool by Cyprian.
-This allows you to instantly view those old images within a web browser.
-It supports classic formats like Degas, Neochrome, Spectrum 512, and even works with drag and drop.
-An outstanding tool.
+Often, I need to quickly view an Atari ST piccy on my Mac, and there are plenty of options, but here is a fascinating web tool by Cyprian.
+It allows you to instantly view those old images within a web browser.
+It supports classic formats like Degas, Neochrome, Spectrum512 and works with drag and drop.

 Sunday, November 20, 2016